Dashboard Member settings

 Vehicle maintenance requirements

-A lot of problems occur as a result of trucks not having been properly maintained.
+Many problems arise from trucks that have not been properly maintained.
 It is your job as a transport manager to ensure all vehicles are regularly inspected and, if they’re not up to standard, taken off the road until they are once more up to safe and legal standards.

 Staying on top of changes